a-raj14/a-raj14/README.md

 🌱 Building expertise in Cloud Technologies, Microservices Architecture, and Distributed Systems.

-✅ Experienced in designing scalable, reliable, and maintainable backend solutions.

 🎨 Frontend Developer with hands-on experience in React, Android S JavaScript, HTML, and CSS, delivering responsive and intuitive user interfaces.

-💻 Passionate about end-to-end product development, seamlessly integrating frontend and backend for robust applications.
+📱 Exposure to Android Studio, Xcode, and Unity for mobile development prototyping.

 💬 Let's connect on topics like Backend Development, API Design, Frontend Development, Cloud Solutions, and Software Architecture.

-📱 Exposure to Android Studio, Xcode, and Unity for mobile development prototyping.

 🔥 I love turning ideas into working software.